Jaakal/webpack-template/README.md

   },
 ```

-The output of the CSS bundle is set in the plugins:
+The output file name of the CSS bundle is set in the plugins:

 ```
 plugins: [